dprint/dprint/docs/overview.md

 ## Global Configuration

 There are certain non-language specific configuration that can be specified.
-Note though, that it is always possible to override these settings on a per-language basis (with the exception of `projectType`).
+These are specified on the main configuration object, but can be overriden on a per-language basis (with the exception of `projectType`).

 For example:

 ```ts
 module.exports.config = {